29 Apr 2020

 There are many of these automation testing tools available of which some are available as open-source tools and some tools have the paid options and are available as licensed versions.

-With the automation testing process in place, there is effectively no human intervention involved and it is the automation tools that can effectively run the test scripts.
+With the automation in testing process in place, there is effectively no human intervention involved and it is the automation tools that can effectively run the test scripts.

 Selenium is one of the most popular test automation tool and is the preferred tool for web automation testing for DevOps.